Henry G. Marsh: Early life

 Marsh was born on October 11, 1921, in Knoxville, Tennessee to Thomas and Saidye Marsh.
 He attended Camden Academy and Knoxville College before being drafted into the U.S. Army in 1942.
 Marsh served in North Africa, Sicily, and Italy, arriving at the Anzio Beachhead three days before Operation Shingle.
 Marsh was honorably discharged in December 1945.
 He then returned to Knoxville College, where he served as the president of the Alpha Phi Alpha fraternity and graduated in June 1947.

-Marsh married the former Ruth Eleanor Claytor on September 1, 1948, in Roanoke, Virginia.
+Marsh married Ruth Eleanor Claytor on September 1, 1948, in Roanoke, Virginia.
 Following their marriage, Marsh transferred from law school at the University of Michigan to the Wayne State University Law School since Ruth was a student at the University of Detroit.
 They had three children: Thomas, Walter, and Terésa.

 Marsh graduated from law school in June 1950, and was admitted to the bar in January 1951, opening an office in Detroit where he practiced until moving to Saginaw.